WebAssembly: Web browsers

 In November 2017, Mozilla declared support "in all major browsers", after WebAssembly was enabled by default in Edge [Legacy] 16.
 This support also includes mobile web browsers for iOS and Android.
 As of March 2024, 99% of tracked web browsers support WebAssembly (version 1.0), more than for its predecessor asm.js.
 For some extensions, from the 2.0 draft standard, support may be lower, but still more than 90% of web browsers may already support, e.g. the reference types extension.

+Non-browser runtimes

+Non-browser WebAssembly runtimes include Wasmer, Wasmtime, WAMR, WAVM, wasm3, and others.
+These systems execute precompiled Wasm modules and often provide additional APIs for embedding WebAssembly in different environments.
+Use cases for wasm outside the browser include plug-in interfaces and lightweight virtualization.

 Compilers

-WebAssembly implementations generally use either ahead-of-time (AOT) or just-in-time (JIT) compilation, though some may also use an interpreter.
+WebAssembly implementations generally use either ahead-of-time (AOT) or just-in-time (JIT) compiling, though some may also use an interpreter.
 While the first implementations appeared in web browsers, there are now many non-browser implementations for general-purpose use.

-Implementations and runtimes

-Non-browser WebAssembly runtimes include Wasmer, Wasmtime, WAMR, WAVM, wasm3, and others.
-These systems execute precompiled Wasm modules and often provide additional APIs for embedding WebAssembly in different environments.

 Compiler toolchains

 Because WebAssembly executables are precompiled, a variety of programming languages can target Wasm.
-Compilation is achieved either through direct output to Wasm or via intermediate virtual machines implemented in Wasm.
+Compiling is done either through direct output to Wasm or via intermediate virtual machines implemented in Wasm.